g-bolmida/georgebolmida.com/content/about.md

 Hello, I'm George Bolmida!
 I am dedicated to the pursuit of knowledge and to the field of computer science.
 I am a quick learner and a strong communicator.

-I really enjoy tackling tough problems head on and working to optimize and improve workflows for teams and organizations.

-I have strong experience with Kubernetes, AWS, and Cybersecurity.
+I enjoy adressing tough problems, especially optimizing workflows and improving processes.
+I am a strong believer in the power of automation and simplicity.
+I have strong experience with Golang, Python, Kubernetes, and AWS.

 I am a Certified Kubernetes Administrator, Certified AWS Solutions Architect Associate, and have my CompTIA Security+ Certificate.